 It is best to stay within 1-2 mg of lignan per pound of body weight.
 For small dogs, Dr. Oliver recommends 3mg of melatonin every 12 hours and for large dogs, 5-6 mg of melatonin every 12 hours.

 Note: for very small dogs (10 lbs or less), or for those who want to give their dogs a very small amount of melatonin, vets may recommend 1 mg every 12 hours.

-At Products Development, LLC we have been selling flaxseed lignans for several years.
-We recently did a poll with our customers.
-85% of participants said that they had positive results within 4 months.
+Products Development, LLC has been selling flaxseed lignans for the last decade.
+In our most recent customer survey, 85% of participants said that they had positive results within 4 months.
 The average time in which they saw results was 2 months.
 Some respondents said they saw hair growing back, reduced panting, or reduced water consumption within as little as 2 weeks.
 Another positive outcome was improved blood test results.

 Click here to buy flaxseed lignans for dogs